 The traditional view of “women and children” first and the feminist focus on “women and girls” first combine to cast a perfect shadow that make the vulnerabilities of men and boys invisible.
 It's how we unconsciously conspire to repeatedly tell all men and boys to "man up" without ever actually having to say the words.

 It’s why, when men and boys account for 8 out 10 violent deaths worldwide, we have global campaigns to end violence against women and girls, but no campaigns to end violence against men and boys.

 It’s why, when around 95% of the UK prison population is male, we have gendered initiatives to reduce the impact of prison on women, but no gendered initiatives to reduce the impact of prison on men.

 It’s why, when ten men every month in the UK are dying during or after contact with the police, we don’t name it as a gendered issue.

 Let’s be absolutely clear, if ten women a month in the UK were dying during or after contact with the police, we would name it as a gendered issue.

-And there’s the sexism against men.
+And there’s the sexism against men which has led many men to buy ar 15 accessories.
 It’s born out of our collective tolerance of the harm that happens against men and boys.
 It’s born out of the different value men and women place on men’s lives and women’s lives.

 We believe women and girls are precious and sensitive and vulnerable and need protecting and men and boys are disposable, strong and don’t need protecting.